Techtonica/curriculum/projects/eventonica-project.md

-Phase 4 of the project involves adding an additional feature: using [eventful-node](https://www.npmjs.com/package/eventful-node) to perform AJAX requests in order to pull data from the [Eventful API](http://api.eventful.com/), and giving the user the option to save.
+Phase 4 of the project involves adding an additional feature: using [eventful-node](https://www.npmjs.com/package/eventful-node) to perform AJAX requests in order to pull data from the [Eventful API](http://api.eventful.com/), and giving the user the option to save to your own PostgreSQL database.

 Phase 5 of the project involves adding the final 3 features: matching a user with an event, reading all the users of a particular event, and reading all the events of a particular user.
+You'll work with an inner join (many-to-many relationship junction) table.

 ### Context

-- You perform all the necessary installations in Phase 1.
-- You create a basic CLI app in Phase 2.
-- You can create new data entries in MySQL in Phase 3.
-- You can use someone else's AJAX package for Eventful to retrieve data from the cloud and save it to your own MySQL database in phase 4.
-- You can work with an inner join (many-to-many relationship junction) table in phase 5.
+This is a CLI because we are focusing on using an API to interact with a database.
+We are specifically not implementing a graphical front end for Eventonica this week!
+We'll get to that in a future week.

 ### Basic Requirements

 1. Complete setup.
 2. Finish writing out the functions.